 Make sure that the air inlets and outlets are not obstructed when the alternator is running.

 5.3 Airborne Contaminants

-Contaminants such as salt, oil, exhaust fumes, chemicals, dust, and sand will reduce the effectiveness of the insulation and the life of the windings.
-Consider using air filters and an enclosure to protect the alternator.
+Contaminants such as salt, oil, exhaust fumes, chemicals, dust and sand will reduce the effectiveness of the insulation and the life of the windings.
+Consider using an enclosure to protect the alternator.